ryantaylor-cu/remote-access/_episodes/07-permissions.md

 - The `chown` command controls file user and group ownership
 - The `chmod` command controls file permissions
 - Permissions exist for read, write, and execute
-- Permission apply to user, group, and other
+- Permissions apply to user, group, and other
 ---

 ## Users and Groups